hoast/hoast/README.md

 ## Made with

+The following list are project that are build with this project.

+- [Hoast.dev](https://hoast.dev) ([source](https://github.com/hoast/hoast/tree/main/.docs)) - The Hoast website itself.
+- [Doars.dev](https://doars.dev) ([source](https://github.com/doars/doars/tree/main/.docs)) - The Doars website.
+Doars is a front-end library for declaring functionality in your markup.

 The following list serve as tools you can use directly, or as an example on how to make a solution that fits your needs.

-- [`.docs`](/.docs#readme) - The website's source code, which is of course build with this project.
 - [`examples`](/examples#readme) - Examples on how Hoast and several modules can be used.

-The following list are project that are build with this project.

-- [`docs`](https://hoast.js.org) - The project's website is of course build using the project itself.

 ## Packages